 Then let’s begin…

 Position trading is a trading methodology that seeks to capture trends in the market.

-The idea is to catch the “meat of the move” without getting stopped out on the retracements.
+The idea is for a position trader to catch the “meat of the move” without getting stopped out on the retracements.

 Here’s what I mean: